 Thoracic aortic aneurysms (TAA) can develop in the upper part of the aorta that runs through the chest cavity.
 Smoking, high blood pressure and family history are among the risk factors for the development of this condition.
 The risk of developing a TAA increases with age.
+Patients who have suffered an aortic dissection (a tear in the aorta) can also develop TAA.
 Men are more likely than women to experience this condition.
 Some genetic disorders of the connective tissue such as Marfan syndrome or Ehlers-Danlos syndrome may greatly increase the likelihood of developing a TAA.

 Signs & Symptoms | Screening & Diagnosis | Treatment Options

 TAA often results in few, if any, noticeable symptoms.
 Possible indications that you have this condition include:

 - Pain in the jaw, neck and upper back

 Untreated thoracic aortic aneurysms could lead to congestive heart failure or a fatal rupture.
 If you suddenly experience these symptoms, seek immediate medical attention.

 At NorthShore, our vascular specialists ely on their vast clinical knowledge to accurately screen and diagnose patients with thoracic aortic aneurysms and employ the latest imaging tools when necessary.
 During your comprehensive evaluation, one of our experienced board-certified vascular surgeons will ask you about your medical history and conduct a physical exam.

 Your physician expert may order one or several diagnostic tests, including a chest x-ray, echocardiogram (an ultrasound of the heart), magnetic resonance imaging (MRI) scan, computed tomography (CT) scan and angiography.